pburkholder/decksets/2018-04-cf-summit/text.md

 Jen Pahlka, "Death Star Thinking and Government Refrom", Journal of Design and Science, https://jods.mitpress.mit.edu/pub/issue3-pahlka

 Brad Katsuyama, Regulatory Death Spiral. _N.B._ I've been unable to find this other than one photo of slide online.
-Thanks to Julian Dunn for bringing it to my attention.
+Thanks to Julian Dunn for bringing it to my attention, e.g., https://www.slideshare.net/chef-software/security-at-velocity-dc-cap-one

 cloud.gov repositories: https://cloud.gov/docs/ops/repos/